 | Structural debt | Borrowed from lending apps at 3-5%/month, debt growing | This is a crisis, see below | Yes, unless you can restructure debt |

-The late 2025 price crash (farmgate fell to ₱150-₱165/kg in many areas, driven by record pork imports under EO 62) was a temporary loss.
-Prices have partially recovered.
-Farmers who panicked and quit during the crash sold their pens and equipment at fire-sale prices.
-Farmers who had low breakevens (under ₱140/kg) survived and are now selling at ₱175-₱200/kg.
+The late 2025 price crash was a temporary loss, not a structural one.
+PSA pegged the Q3 2025 national farmgate average at ₱191.51/kg, then it slid to ₱182.83/kg for Q4 2025, with producers telling the DA that spot farmgate had fallen as low as ₱150-₱180/kg in many areas, driven by record pork imports under EO 62.
+Prices have partially recovered into 2026.
+Farmers who panicked and sold pens and equipment at fire-sale prices locked in the loss.
+Farmers who had low breakevens (under ₱140/kg) rode it out and are back to selling around ₱175-₱195/kg in the Visayas.

 The lesson: temporary price crashes don't kill farms.
 High breakeven prices do.